insure logo

 Because insurers weigh these location-based risks differently using their own pricing models, quotes can vary widely even for drivers with similar profiles living in different parts of the state.

-For instance, a speeding ticket can increase the average premium to $4,340 and may impact your rates for up to three years.
-An at-fault accident generally has a greater effect, raising the average cost of coverage to approximately $4,025.
+For instance, a speeding ticket can increase the average premium to $4,340 and typically impacts rates for up to three years.
+An at-fault accident usually has a bigger effect, raising the average cost of coverage to about $4,025.

-A DUI is considered a serious offense and typically results in the largest premium increase, with average rates climbing to $6,282.
+A DUI is considered a serious violation and often results in the largest increase, with average premiums climbing to $6,282.

 ViolationsAverage annual premiumRates after incidentRates increase after incident ($)Rates increase after incident (%)